In this article, you’ll learn:

 You must consider the following while you are configuring Event Batching in VWO:

 - If both eventsPerRequest and requestTimeInterval are specified, SDK will send a batch request based on the first event.
-For example, if the count of events reaches the limit first, the batch request will be sent, and the timer will reset whereas, if the time elapsed even before filling in the required events- a batch request will be sent, the queue will be emptied, and the timer will reset.
+For example, if the count of events exceeds the limit first, the batch request is sent, and the timer is reset; if the time has passed without the required events being filled in, a batch request is sent, the queue is cleared, and the timer is reset.

 What Happens When the Batch Limit is Reached?